tech-learning-collective/katacoda-scenarios/foundations-command-line-basics/grammar-for-command-line-languages/step3.md

 The computer&rsquo;s phrasing for this might not seem intuitive at first.
 It says, &ldquo;`missing file operand`&rdquo; rather than something more human-sounding, such as &ldquo;What file do you want me to make?&rdquo; but over time you&rsquo;ll probably come to appreciate the compactness of the computer&rsquo;s responses.

 Let&rsquo;s help the computer out by specifying the name of the file we&rsquo;d like to be created.
-We do this by adding a second word to our `touch` command line:
+We do this by adding a second word to our `touch` command line.

 **Do this** in the command line interface of this practice lab: